CuadrosNicolas/LambdaScript/README.md

 ### Building the intrepeter

-For testing the language you juste need to use make to build the intrepeter from the sources :
+For testing the language you just need to use make to build the intrepeter from the sources :

 ```bash
 git clone https://github.com/CuadrosNicolas/LambdaScript